eNPS: What employee net promoter score is & why it matters

 eNPS has a higher participation rate than surveys

 Many of us are familiar with survey fatigue.
-You get an email asking for five minutes of your time, but after submitting the first three answers, there’s another set of questions on the next page.
-With eNPS, however, employees know that submitting one answer won’t eat into their schedule.
+You get an email asking for five minutes of your time and think, “Ok, fine!”
+But after submitting the first three answers, you’re taken to another set of questions, which can be pretty frustrating.

 eNPS is cost-effective